edge405/Kotlin/src/main/kotlin/Day34/README.md

-Sure, here's a Kotlin problem related to handling nullability and working with collections:

 ### Problem Statement: Handling Nulls in a List of Nullable Strings

 You are given a list of nullable strings representing user input from a survey.
 Your task is to clean this list by performing the following operations: